Last Updated on March 12, 2021 by Julia Wilson

 - If ingestion has occurred recently, then your veterinarian will induce vomiting and pump the stomach.

-- Activated charcoal which binds to the toxin, preventing further absorption.
+- Activated charcoal binds to the toxin, preventing further absorption.

-- Vitamin K injection which will help to form clotting factors.
+- Vitamin K injection will help to form clotting factors.

 - If bleeding is severe, your cat may require a blood transfusion.